All the best Black Friday phone deals

 The Moto G Stylus is also the same as the Moto G Power at its core, with the same gigantic 5,000-mAh battery and 64GB of storage, along with a 6.4-inch display and triple-rear camera array.
 But the stylus adds a level of precision that makes navigating the phone more efficient.

-Of Samsung's Galaxy S20 5G phones, the S20 is the smallest and cheapest -- and our reviewer's favorite.
-It's just as stuffed with top-shelf features as the Galaxy S20 Plus and S20 Ultra, from its tack-sharp screen to advanced camera skills.
-Apart from screen and body size, there aren't many big differences between the three phones.
-You can get the 128GB phone in cloud pink, cloud blue or cosmic gray for $390 at Samsung.
-Read our Galaxy S20 review.

-Samsung's affordable Galaxy S20 FE, which stands for "fan edition," packs many of the great features of its flagship siblings Galaxy S20 Ultra and Galaxy Note 20 Ultra, for a much lower price.
-The phone includes a solid triple camera, a powerful processor, IP68 waterproofing and 5G connectivity.
-You can get it from Samsung for $140.
-Read our Galaxy S20 FE review.

-From Nov.
-22-30, Amazon will have Black Friday deals on a few Nokia phones, including the Nokia 5.3, Nokia 2.3, Nokia 1.3 and Nokia 8.3 5G.
+Until Nov.
+30, Amazon will have Black Friday deals on a few Nokia phones, including the Nokia 5.3, Nokia 2.3, Nokia 1.3 and Nokia 8.3 5G.
 The Nokia 5.3 features a 6.55-inch HD+ display and a quad rear camera for capturing pictures and portraits even in low light.
-You'll find it on sale for $167 at Amazon.

 The LTE version of Samsung's budget Galaxy A51 went on sale in the spring, and includes a 4,000-mAh battery, 128GB of storage, 4GB of RAM and expandable storage up to 512GB.
 During Best Buy's sale, you'll find the A51 in black, blue and white.